-Scrum vs. Kanban - When Is Which More Suitable?by Matthias Marschall
+Scrum vs. Kanban - When Is Which More Suitable?originally written by Matthias Marschall

 If you've just got on the road to Agile, having concluded that the current organization of your processes is inefficient, this is the perfect moment to consider going Agile.

 The change will not go without notice, both from the team's and manger's point of view.
 It's quite different working along with an Agile methodology than with a traditional process.
 The new elements for the team to get used to are: iterations, daily meetings, regular reviews, cross-functioning the working teams, appointing roles (i.e. product owner, scrum master).
 The changes visible for the manager include higher flexibility associated with short sprints and therefore better ability to plan the long term development, a change of old unproductive habits and – given a little time – higher productivity.